tact-lang/tree-sitter-tact/README.md

 - ⚙ Test-covered (including queries), reflects latest Tact language updates.
 - 🚀 See guidelines on usage and integration in editors supporting Tree-sitter [below](#-usage).

+Note, that the only limiting point are the `asm` functions introduced in Tact 1.5.0 — their bodies doesn't produce any highlighting and can be ill-parsed for now, so expect ERROR nodes in the parse tree.
+In the future, this is planned to be resolved by an external scanner — it can parse much more, and it can yield more tokens for subsequent highlighting.

 ## 🚀 Usage

 ### Neovim